Darnoman/Godot-GlobalInput-Addon/README.md

 **C# Only Functions**
 1. SetMousePosition(int x, int y) // used to set mouse position without imitating mouse movement (teleports cursor)
 2. SetMouseEvent(MouseEventFlags value, MousePoint? point) // used to move mouse to position - imitates mouse movement

+**Things That is Missing**
+1. Mouse wheel input is not being captured (idk how)
+2. Find a neater way to convert Godot keycodes to Window VirtualKeycodes